rhomolka/itermship_py/NEW_PLUGIN.md

 1. Class should:
     1. Have a doc_string
     1. Set member `self.nameslug` to a string.  this needs to be unique among modules.
 Nameslug will be used for the user variable for iterm2, and also module filtering in env `ITERMSHIPPLUGINS`
-    1. Have a member function getItermData() which passes the data to iterm2
+    1. Have a member function get_plugin_data() which passes the data to iterm2
 1. Module should also:
-	1. Have a function getPlugin() which returns an instance of the class.
+	1. Have a function get_plugin() which returns an instance of the class.

 The supplied Hostname and ChezMoi are pretty simple plugins and can be used as examples.